 DIY Smart Home Security Systems: Remote Access

 Smart home security systems are incredibly convenient and versatile.
-In particular, the simple ability to monitor and control devices in your home from virtually anywhere in the world via an app is a power that offers both convenience and peace of mind.
+In particular, the simple ability to monitor and control devices in your home from virtually anywhere via the ADT+ app is a power that offers both convenience and peace of mind.

 You can check in on security camera feeds from work to see when your kids get home or if your dog is eating the couch cushions again.
 You will automatically be alerted if an intruder tries to enter through a window, even if you’re halfway around the world.